 The weekend was mostly filled with wedding planning (about 2.5 months to go!).
-We picked out our rehearsal dinner menu and had a glorious cake tasting at Party Favors in Brookline (it’s my dream come true to have them making out wedding cake!).
+We picked out our rehearsal dinner menu and had a glorious cake tasting at Party Favors in Brookline (it’s my dream come true to have them make our wedding cake!).
 I also spent about 7 hours at Chelsee’s helping her finish up our wedding invites.
-I love pretty much all the invites Chels makes, but I’m not gonna lie, I’m absolutely obsessed with ours and I can’t wait to send them out!
+I love pretty much all the invitations Chels makes, but I’m not gonna lie, I’m absolutely obsessed with ours and I can’t wait to send them out!
 Chris and I also spent a little time apartment hunting this weekend as we’ll likely be moving out of Brookline, the town that has been my home for the past 7 years and into the suburbs later this summer.
 Wah.
 I’m trying not to think about it too much.
 We also braved Market Basket, which is always an adventure on Sundays.

 After a big grocery trip, I had every intention of making a Sunday night dinner.
 But then we got home kind of late and we noticed that our favorite Thai restaurant Rod Dee just reopened (after like 3 years) in our neighborhood.
 And it was too tempting.
-So, we indulged in beef basil and I made a simple 3-minutes-of-work granola recipe.
+So, we indulged in beef basil and I made a simple 3-minutes-of-work quinoa granola recipe.
 Seriously, 3 minutes.
 I’ve had these ingredients out on my counter for the past week because I’ve been meaning to make it for so long.
 And now that I realize it takes 3 minutes, I’m not sure why I didn’t do it sooner.
 Since my pantry is seriously overflowing with grains, I’ve been wanting to make a grain-packed granola.
 And I decided to toss a bunch of quinoa in for an extra crunch and protein.
 Awesome idea… Next time I’m adding more!
 And the dark chocolate pomegranate arils need no explanation.
 They make any granola better.

 Of course, you can customize this recipe to your own loves.
 Not a fan of banana chips?
 Leave ’em out.
 Can’t find dark chocolate pomegranate arils?
 Well, keep looking.
 Because they’re awesome and are packed with antioxidants and granola is no good unless it has some form of chocolate in it.